AliferousWolf/qmk_firmware/keyboards/splitkb/kyria/keymaps/AliferousWolf/readme.md

 ### Underglow
 The underglow LEDs are adjustable via the "adjust" layer to cycle through all the RGB colours and different animations.

+### Pimoroni trackball
+After I saw the pimoroni trackball I knew I had to try it.
+I don't know that it was a super good idea for my first build, but it worked out pretty good I think.
+It was very hard to get going at first...but now that it is all fited proporly and working, I can say it wasn't that bad.
+If I knew what I did now, it would have been a lot easier to impliment it.
+I definitly over complicated the process as it is straight forward.

+It is fun to use, but still won't replace my mouse.
+I haven't used it enough to say where it is best used.
+It doesn't do diagonals very well as it only has an x and y axis, however that doesn't seem to be an issue for my uses with the small trackball.

 ## Going further…

 This default keymap can be used as is, unchanged, as a daily driver for your Kyria but you're invited to treat your keymap like a bonsai.
 At the beginning, it's just like the default keymap but from time to time, you can tweak it a little.
 Cut a little key here, let another combo grow there.
 Slowly but surely it will be a unique keymap that will fit you like a glove.